Export Delta Lake table to other formats with DuckDB

 duckdb.sql(query)

 There are more details around writing Geoparquet such as writing custom CRS’s or defining a “covering” using bounding boxes, but the above example is already a valid Geoparquet.
-For example, if your QGIS already supports the Parquet format (as of Aug 2025, the latest Windows version does but the latest macOS version doesn’t), then you can open this file in QGIS:
+For example, if your QGIS already supports the Parquet format (as of Aug 2025, the latest Windows version does but the latest macOS version doesn’t), then you can open this file in QGIS (after having downloaded from Volumes):

 geoparquet in qgis